microsoft/PowerToys/doc/devdocs/common/FilePreviewCommon.md

 }
 ```

-2. Add the following line to the [`monacoSpecialLanguages.js`](/src/common/FilePreviewCommon/Assets/Monaco/monacoSpecialLanguages.js) file:
+2. Add the following line to the [`monacoSpecialLanguages.js`](/src/common/FilePreviewCommon/Assets/Monaco/monacoSpecialLanguages.js) file, after the other import statements:

 ```javascript
 import { idDefinition } from './customLanguages/file.js';
 ```

+> Replace file.js with the name of your definition file from step 1.
+Please replace idDefinition with the string you used in step 1.

-3. In the [`monacoSpecialLanguages.js`](/src/common/FilePreviewCommon/Assets/Monaco/monacoSpecialLanguages.js) file add the following line to the `registerAdditionalLanguages` function:
+3. In the [`monacoSpecialLanguages.js`](/src/common/FilePreviewCommon/Assets/Monaco/monacoSpecialLanguages.js) file add the following line in to the `registerAdditionalLanguages` function:

 ```javascript
 registerAdditionalNewLanguage("id", [".fileExtension"], idDefinition(), monaco)
 ```

+> Replace id and idDefinition with your id and string used in step 1.
+Replace fileExtension with a set of file extensions you want the language to register to.

   * The id can be anything.
 Recommended is one of the file extensions.
 For example "php" or "reg".
-4. Copy the existing language definition into the `languageDefinitions` function in the same file.
-You can find the existing definitions in the following folder: [`/src/common/FilePreviewCommon//Assets/Monaco/monacoSRC/min/vs/basic-languages/`](/src/common/FilePreviewCommon/Assets/Monaco/monacoSRC/min/vs/basic-languages/).

-5. Execute the steps described in the [monaco_languages.json](#monaco_languagesjson) section.
+4. Execute the steps described in the [monaco_languages.json](#monaco_languagesjson) section.

 ### Add a new file extension to an existing language